KaanAlpar/spaceshooter/README.md

 # spaceshooter
 Space Shooter

 A simple game I made using pure Java.
 The movement stutters if you change direction fast.
+It gets harder after 100